 The short answer to ‘what counts as sex?’ is: whatever you find sexy.
 Historically, humans have been most obsessed with penetrative sex – and specifically heterosexual penetrative sex.
 The church laid down rules about who you could do it with, sex ed teachers explained the mechanics of it, and a good time was had by all those who really liked it and were willing to work within some pretty strict guidelines.

-Fast forward to the twenty-first century, though, and we’re beginning to wake up to the idea that ‘sex’ itself is far more than simply a train going into a tunnel.
+Fast forward to the 21st Century, though, and we’re beginning to wake up to the idea that ‘sex’ itself is far more than simply a train going into a tunnel.
 So we want to talk about sex without penetration.
 Different techniques and tricks, why it’s amazing, and why adding some non-penetrative sex to your life could be the best thing you ever did.

 What counts as sex without penetration?

 Far be it from us to set ourselves up as the Oxford English Dictionary.
 Sex without penetration can involve anything you find fun which doesn’t involve that particular act.
-Including, but definitely not limited to, mutual masturbation (including whatever masturbation tricks your partner uses to get off), intercrural sex (thigh-humping), frotting (clothes on or off), sensual massage, BDSM activity (not all BDSM activity is seen as sexual but many people do count it as sex – depends on the individual), certain fetish activities such as sploshing.
+Including, but definitely not limited to: mutual masturbation (including whatever masturbation tricks your partner uses to get off); intercrural sex (thigh-humping); frotting (clothes on or off); sensual massage; BDSM activity (not all BDSM activity is seen as sexual but many people do count it as sex); certain fetish activities such as sploshing.

 Why would you have sex without penetration?

 Plenty of reasons – if we listed them all we’d be here until 2017.
 To give you an idea, though, we’ll start with the obvious reason: genital configuration.
 Not all couples have one train and one tunnel (OK, we’ll drop the train thing here – turns out British Rail does not make for very sexy chit-chat).
-Lesbian couples, some trans couples, gay couples who don’t enjoy anal, or straight couples in which one or other person is not cisgendered (meaning their gender matches that which they were assigned at birth).
+Lesbian couples, some trans couples, gay couples who don’t enjoy anal, or straight couples in which one or other person is not cisgender.

 On top of that, there are plenty of medical reasons why sex without penetration might be much more fun for you.
 Conditions such as vaginismus and vulvodynia can make it difficult for people with vaginas to enjoy penetration.
 Long story short, it can hurt: a lot.